-The City of Morganton’s Water Treatment Plant was constructed in 1956, and over the years has been expanded and renovated several times.
+The City of Morganton’s Water Treatment Plant was constructed in 1956 and has been expanded and renovated several times.
 The Plant includes nine filters with three different generations of filter bottoms.
-In 2011, the City recognized the need to upgrade the filters and hired Willis Engineers to assist in designing the necessary improvements with minimal interruptions to service.
+The City recognized the need to upgrade the filters and hired Willis Engineers to assist in designing the necessary improvements with minimal interruptions.

-The project was successfully completed in the summer of 2013 at a cost of approximately $1,450,000, $55,000 under budget, allowing the City to utilize the remaining funds for other Plant improvements.
+The project was successfully completed at a cost of approximately $1,450,000 well under budget, allowing the City to utilize remaining funds for other Plant improvements.